-Also new to the R is a nine-way traction-control system, which is controlled via a yellow rotary switch on the dashboard.
+Also new to the R was a nine-way traction-control system, which is controlled via a yellow rotary switch on the dashboard.
 It looks incongruous until you appreciate it’s very similar to that found in the GT3 race car.
 This system is accessed once you disable the regular three-stage ESP.
-This car being an AMG model, you can work your way through the usual suite of driving modes to tailor engine response, damping and transmission characteristics via the Comfort, Sport, Race, Race+ and Individual modes.
-And, of course, there’s a switchable exhaust mode to bring the thunder on-demand via the the R’s striking triple-exit system, which features a large central tailpipe flanked by a pair of smaller outlets.
+This car being an AMG model, you can work your way through the usual suite of driving modes to tailor engine response, damping and transmission characteristics via Comfort, Sport, Race, Race+ and Individual modes.
+And, of course, there’s a switchable exhaust mode to bring the thunder on-demand via the R’s striking triple-exit system, which features a large central tailpipe flanked by a pair of smaller outlets.

 Other highlights include the lightweight forged aluminium wheels and ceramic composite braking system.
 Featuring 402mm front and 360mm rear discs, the braking system offers longer service life, greater resistance to fade and a significant 15kg saving in unsprung weight.

 However, it’s the grip, traction and balance that are truly impressive.
-The steering weight is moderate, perhaps even a little lighter than you expect, but you have a genuine sense of connection with the the R’s front end.
+The steering weight is moderate, perhaps even a little lighter than you expect, but you have a genuine sense of connection with the R’s front end.
 It finds terrific bite but never feels overly responsive, so you can really lean on it.
 And because there’s absolute unity between the front and rear ends of the car – something the GT S struggles to deliver – you can do so without fear of the tail struggling to cope with the rate of response.

 It resists understeer brilliantly in the tighter corners, just pushing as you chase the throttle, but then neutralising as you power from apex to exit.
 The ESP just nibbles away if you really push things, but it’s not too intrusive.
 It’s equally adept through medium and high-speed corners, with exceptional grip matched by steadfast stability in direction changes and awkward braking areas where you also need to steer the car.

 Subsequent lapping sessions with ESP and traction control fully disabled reveal even greater ability.
-With the possible exception of the SLS Black Series, AMG products always tend to struggle to deploy all their performance on track.
+Until this point, AMG products always tended to struggle to deploy all their performance on track.
 Traction is limited, stability compromised and tyres worked to a frazzle in a handful of laps.
 The GT R is different.
 Very different.
 It finds so much grip on the way into corners and so much drive on the way out that you really can enjoy working it to and beyond its limits, as you would with a 911 GT3.

 Out on the road the GT R feels hardcore.
 That’s as you’d hope, but it’s a very firm car, even in Comfort mode.
-On the plus side that means it’s sharp as a flick knife, cutting a clean line through the corners and reveling in rapid direction changes, yet thanks to the rear-steer it always feels more controlled.
+On the plus side that means it’s sharp as a flick knife, cutting a clean line through the corners and revelling in rapid direction changes, yet thanks to the rear-steer it always feels more controlled.
 There’s greater feel and connection, too, so tapping into this dynamism and agility doesn’t feel like a leap of faith.
 It’s fun and blisteringly fast, but doesn’t rely on pure speed to deliver a memorable driving experience.

 The car copes well with compressions, but has a tendency to skip across sharp bumps and crests, especially when you’re accelerating hard.
 Hit the wrong combination of road imperfections and it feels a bit like a skimming stone.
 Not crashing from bump to bump, but just struggling for rear wheel travel.
 You feel it and hear it in the slight rise and fall in the engine note as the rear tyres momentarily fight for traction.